-The Company provides shipping containers ("Shippers") to its customers and charges a fee in exchange for the use of the Shipper.
-The Company's arrangements are similar to the accounting standard for leases since they convey the right to use the Shipper over a period of time.
-The Company retains the title to the Shippers and provides its customers the use of the Shipper for a specific shipping cycle.
-At the culmination of the customer's shipping cycle, the Shipper is returned to the Company.
-As a result, the Company classifies the Shippers as property and equipment for the per-use Shipper program.
+The Company provides engineered shipping packages ("Cryoport Express® Shippers") to its customers and charges a fee in exchange for the use of the Cryoport Express® Shipper.
+The Company's arrangements are similar to the accounting standard for leases since they convey the right to use the Cryoport Express® Shipper over a period of time.
+The Company retains the title to the Cryoport Express® Shippers and provides its customers the use of the Cryoport Express® Shipper for a specific shipping cycle.
+At the culmination of the customer's shipping cycle, the Cryoport Express® Shipper is returned to the Company.
+As a result, the Company classifies the Cryoport Express® Shipper program.

 Property and equipment are recorded at cost.
-Shippers and data loggers, which comprise 39% and 34% of the Company's net property and equipment balance at March 31, 2019 and December 31, 2018, respectively, are depreciated using the straight-line method over their estimated useful lives of three years.
-Equipment and furniture are depreciated using the straight-line method over their estimated useful lives (generally three to seven years) and leasehold improvements are amortized using the straight-line method over the estimated useful life of the asset or the lease term, whichever is shorter.
+Cryoport Express® Shippers, which include SmartPak IITM Condition Monitoring Systems and/or data loggers, which comprise 24% and 34% of the Company's net property and equipment balance at June 30, 2019 and December 31, 2018, respectively, are depreciated using the straight-line method over their estimated useful lives of three years.
+Mechanical and liquid nitrogen freezers acquired in the Cryogene acquisition comprise 27% of the Company's net property and equipment balance at June 30, 2019, and are depreciated using the straight-line method over their estimated useful lives of seven to twelve years.
+Equipment and furniture are depreciated using the straight-line method over their estimated useful lives (generally three to fifteen years) and leasehold improvements are amortized using the straight-line method over the estimated useful life of the asset or the lease term, whichever is shorter.